 5 FACTOR CHECKLIST TO GO THROUGH WHILE DESIGNING YOUR LOGO

-your logo should always be in sync with your business.
-If your business is about dresses, it’s elements should communicate the same.
+Your logo should always be in sync with your business.
+If your business is about dresses, its elements should communicate the same.
 Your logo is the symbol that the public will recognize.
-One of the main motives behind creating a logo for your business is to structure a relationship with customers and gain their consideration.
-And this advantage is obtainable only when you design a logo with more than 70% relevancy so that people identify your logo along with your business.
+One of the main motives behind creating it for your business is to structure a relationship with customers and gain their consideration.
+This advantage is obtainable only when you design a logo with more than 70% relevancy so that people identify your logo along with your business.
 This also helps to build a brand for your business.
 As users tend to remember images and symbols more than content, a logo serves to reach out more to customers.
-The logo should resemble your products to increase business.
+It should resemble your products to increase business.
 Thus, the better the designs work together, the higher the value of the logo.

 SEE-THROUGH THE CUSTOMER’S EYES– Users of your products are always the priority concern for your business.
 You are building a business to gain traffic and earn revenue, and both come about via your targeted audience.
-Since your business logo will be the face of your business, when designing a logo, you need to consider your audience’s perspective along with your taste.
-Thus, your target audience must be able to relate wilt your logo to make your business memorable for them.
-This is primarily why kids’ cartoon channels have a playful and funnier looking logo just to attract a child’s attention.
-For the same reasons, on the other hand, a finance company cannot have a funky looking logo.
+Since your business logo will be the face of your business, when designing, you need to consider your audience’s perspective along with your taste.
+Thus, your target audience must be able to relate to it to make your business memorable for them.
+This is primarily why kids’ cartoon channels have a playful and funnier-looking logo just to attract a child’s attention.
+For the same reasons, on the other hand, a finance company cannot have a funky-looking logo.

-COLOR COMBINATION– The color plays a significant role.
-Whether you are designing any logo for a company or branding some campaign, what so ever you are doing.
-In logo designing, colors evoke our emotions, and they are attached to our sub-conscious state of mind.
+COLOR COMBINATION– Color plays a significant role.
+Whether you are designing any logo for a company or branding some campaign, whatever you are doing.
+While designing, colors evoke our emotions, and they are attached to our subconscious state of mind.
 For example, we know that the meaning of red light is to stop, and we are conditioned to stop, and green signals go.
 These are the colors in which the human mind mechanically reacts in this way.
 The color combination can either enhance the look of your logo or destroy it.
 Be very careful, therefore, while choosing your colors.
 An ideal choice would be to go with subtle tones that are not too harsh on one’s eyes.
 Also, do not go for too many color combinations; select colors that harmonize with your design and complement the site’s theme colors.

 MAKE IT TIMELESS– Be sure when making your choice in selecting the typefaces, the colors, the shapes, sizes, or icons.
 Anything that is in trend can be an obvious choice but think about tomorrow.
 The same in-fashion option might not be much-loved by people at a later time, and in fact, considered old and not authentic.
 Consider, therefore, the longevity of your logo while designing it.